-We come across so many people who are lacking the general awareness regarding the two terms.
-It becomes important for us as UI designers to educate everyone on the basic difference between UI and UX.
-UX refers to the user experience designer whereas UI is the user interface designer.
+We come across several people who are lacking general awareness regarding the two terms.
+It becomes essential for us to as UI designers to educate everyone on UI and UX’s fundamental difference.
+UX refers to the user experience designer, whereas UI is the user interface designer.
 Both these are crucial for a product and work closely with each other.

-Hence it is very important to understand the difference to identify the right candidate for the job.
-Usually, the job description that we send out is more inclined towards a UI designer but the responsibilities are of a UX designer.
+Hence it is essential to understand the difference to identify the right candidate for the job.
+Usually, the job description that we send out is more inclined towards a UI designer, but a UX designer is responsible.
 This only gives rise to confusion.

 What can be done?